 The Rio Grande was originally used to transport bananas and other local produce from the interior of the Portland region to Port Antonio where it will go to various countries for export.

 The Rio Grande is one of the main highlights of our trip to Jamaica.
 Cruising on a bamboo raft is one of the relaxing things to do in Portland Jamaica.
 Bamboo rafting was made popular by Errol Flynn during the 1950s.
-It’s a 2 to 3-hour activity and you will pass by a lot of scenic views, flora and fauna that thrives by the river as well as the locals that still use the Rio Grande as their preferred route to travel.
+It’s a 2 to 3-hour activity and you will pass by a lot of scenic views, flora and fauna that thrive by the river as well as the locals that still use the Rio Grande as their preferred route to travel.

 During our trip to Portland, my husband and I did the river walk tour to the Reach falls in Manchioneal.